 One of the first steps towards addressing challenges such as anxiety, low self esteem and depression is finding a counsellor that you are comfortable working with.
-I am an experienced non-judgemental counsellor who works with adults and young people from age 12 upwards in a discrete environment in convenient locations in Epsom and Coulsdon - daytime or evenings.
+I am an experienced non-judgemental counsellor who works with adults and young people from age 12 upwards in a discreet environment in convenient locations in Epsom and Coulsdon - daytime or evenings, and also online.

-If you are currently at a time in your life where you are facing issues and difficulties past and present, which you are finding overwhelming and distressing, counselling can help to identify repeated behaviour patterns which may be restricting you and preventing you from reaching your full potential.
+If you are currently at a time in your life where you are unhappy, feeling sad, facing issues and difficulties past and present, which you are finding overwhelming and distressing, counselling can help to identify repeated behaviour patterns which may be restricting you and preventing you from reaching your full potential.

 My aim as a counsellor is to be part of this journey, by helping clients both adults and young people from age 12 upwards to find a way through their challenges.
 My approach is to be non- judgemental, professional, supportive, caring and empathetic in order to work with whatever you deem is important.
 This is done in a confidential space.